AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/TopProjects.md

 layout: archive
 ---
 ---
-- *Below are the projects that demonstrate solid understanding of important concepts, having somewhat great complexity, and overall, I feel proud of.*
+- *Below are the projects that demonstrate solid understanding of important concepts, have somewhat great complexity, and overall, I feel proud of.*

 {% assign arrTopProjects = site.documents | where: "top_project", true %}